angel-ibm/datagovernance/docs/basic.md

 The Watson Data API does not need to be installed explictitly.
 Anyone having access to a running Cloud Pak for Data deployment can use it, provided that he/she has the adequate privileges and, of course, the syntax is correct.

+### How to use these snippets

+It is recommendable to copy the content of the snippets using the small copy icon on the top corner of the code cells.
+It will appear when you click on the gray zones.
+Then, you can paste the contents on your own files.
+Howeever, I also provide some the actual scripts I used for testing: they are either in the [python](https://github.com/angel-ibm/datagovernance/tree/main/python) or [bash](https://github.com/angel-ibm/datagovernance/tree/main/bash) directories of the [git](https://github.com/angel-ibm/datagovernance) repository.

+### Authentication -  The Bearer Token

 Before attempting to use any of the methods of the API, we need to get authenticated by Cloud Pak for Data.
 We usually type our userid/password in the user interface, which is good for humans, but it is certainly not optimized for programs.
 That is why the Watson Data API make use of the so called "Bearer Tokens" to assert our identity every time we try to perform a task.

-### Authentication -  The Bearer Token

 Obtaining a bearer token and refreshing it when it expires are **mandatory pre-requisites** for all calls.
 The full process is explaned [here](https://cloud.ibm.com/apidocs/watson-data-api#creating-an-iam-bearer-token)